 To facilitate transfer of students and course credits among New Mexico's colleges and universities, the state's public institutions of higher education are required to accept in transfer courses take n within approved modules of lower-division course work and apply them toward degree requirements.
-Several transfer guides have been developed through collaboration of New Mek co's public post-secondary institutions, consistent with requirements of state law (SB 161).
-Students enrolling for first-year or second-year study at a New Mexico institution and wishing to prepare for possible transfer into a degree program at another institution are advised to take these courses during their freshman and sophomore years.
+Several transfer guides have been developed through collaboration of New Mexico's public postsecondary institutions, consistent with requirements of state law (SB 161).
+Students enrolling for first-year or second-year study at a New Mek co institution and wishing to prepare for possible transfer into a degree program at another institution are advised to take these courses during their freshman and sophomore years.